dgethings/nornir_pygnmi/examples/README.md

 What is not standard for Nornir is the `certs` directory, which stores SSL certificates you would use to authenticate against network devices.
 For some network operating systems (e.g., `Arista EOS`) it is possible to automatically retrieve the certificate from the network device itself; hence, this folder would be not needed.
 At the same time, other network operating systems (e.g., `Cisco NX-OS`) doesn't allow you to do so, and you, therefore, would need to download certificate from the network device and put in such a directory.

-*You may think about different hierarchy of directories, we just suggest you a nice starting point for your nornir_pygnmi journey.*
+*You may use different hierarchy of directories, we just suggest you a nice starting point for your nornir_pygnmi journey.*

 ## Config files

 The config file `config.yaml` is absolutely standard for Nornir and no mentions about `nornir_pygnmi` is needed there:

 ```yaml
 ---
 inventory: